How to Do Bow Pose (Dhanurasana)

 5. Activate your feet by either strongly flexing them, pointing them, or flaring your toes.

 6. On an inhalation of breath, press your shins toward the back of the room to lift your chest and thighs off the floor.
 Hug your knees toward the midline so they stay in line with your hips throughout the pose.
-Some traditions say to lift on the exhalation.
-Try it both ways and see how it feels.
+Some traditions say to lift on an exhalation of breath, others on an inhalation.
+Try it both ways and see how the differ.

 7. As your legs move back, your grip on the ankles allows your chest to rise and open.